heow/compojure-cookies-example/README.md

 It's not a lot of code, you've learned alternative input and outputs, destructuring, form processing, Ring's middleware and cookie management.

-Now grab the code from GitHub:
+Now grab the code from GitHub and do something fun with it:

     git clone git://github.com/heow/compojure-cookies-example.git